-This 6139 includes a leather strap, green ZULU strap, springbar tool, and Pelican travel case.
+This 6139 includes a leather strap, nylon NATO strap, springbar tool, and Pelican travel case.

 1976 Seiko 6139-7100 Helmet Automatic Chronograph

-DIAL: Original white dial, with slight patina, with original minute, hour, and black chronograph hands – lume faintly shines.
+DIAL: Seiko-signed white dial, with slight patina, with matching minute, hour, and black chronograph hands – lume faintly shines.
 Day/date complication – with Spanish/English variants – at 3 o’clock position works nicely.

 CRYSTAL: Hardlex crystal, with no scratches.

-BAND: This 6139 comes with a light brown leather strap and a premium green "seatbelt" ZULU strap – both great sporty compliments to the inherent vintage nature of this Seiko 6139 helmet.
+BAND: This 6139 comes with a light brown leather strap and a dark blue, orange, white nylon NATO strap – both great sporty compliments to the inherent vintage nature of this Seiko 6139 helmet.